List of television series canceled before airing an episode: P

 A ten-episode reality television series planned for broadcast by Fox.
 The series followed two teams of attorneys, one composed of Ivy League graduates and the other of graduates from less prestigious law schools, competing in a series of mock trial competitions.
-The series was set to premiere in November 2004, although it was delayed and subsequently cancelled in October 2004.
+The series was set to premiere in November 2004, although it was delayed and subsequently canceled by October 2004.